pivotal-cf/docs-on-demand-service-broker/creating.html.md

   Invalidate the created credentials, if possible.
 Some services (e.g. Redis) are single-user, and this endpoint will do nothing.

 The parameters, and expected output from these subcommands will be explained in detail below.
 For each of these subcommands, exit status 0 indicates that the command succeeded, and any non-zero status indicates failure.

+<a id="handling-errors"></a>
+### Handling errors
+If a subcommand fails, the adapter must return a non-zero exit status and an error, and may optionally print to stdout and/or stderr.
+The error message, along with the stdout and stderr streams will be printed in the broker log.

+See an example implementation [here](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/bb5094efdd7c5e230ecade88d68eda131ef1a8a2/adapter/create_binding.go#L26-28).

 <a id="configuring-manifest-generation"></a>
 ## Configuring manifest generation